 There are the obvious pairings — two girls who become friends, two boys likewise.
 There is Rex’s wild image of his son jetting off to Zürich speaking three languages and brandishing exotic currency, paired with the later but unplanned realization of that exact event.

-Once it was in print, other things began to emerge in twos from the shadows of its pages: two of this, two of that: radios, sirens, hearing aids; two examples of “a primal mutation,” the same setting and the same pair of characters at the end of Book One and the end of Book Two.
+Once it was in print, other things began to emerge in twos from the shadows of its pages: two of this, two of that: radios, sirens, hearing aids; two examples of “a primal mutilation,” the same setting and the same pair of characters at the end of Book One and the end of Book Two.

 There are two appearances of a big cat, two incidents in one family on two successive Fridays that both made the news.
 There are two chapters on the parent-child relationships in one of the two families, (Chapter 21: Father and Son, Chapter 22: Mother and Daughter), although the book has a different way of describing the parent-child relationships in the other family.